hūmNET app

 AFTER

-• live map to show where others are joining from
+• new live map to show where others are joining from

 BEFORE